AhmadKazkouzeh/cisco-code/README.md

-# Cisco Code Chalange
+# Cisco Code Challenge

-This project was written for cisco code chalange
+This project was written for cisco code challenge

 In the project directory, you can run: